- What does Flatiron School do?

 Like most bootcamps, the reviews online are mixed.
 There are plenty of people who have found success with Flatiron School and are now working in roles directly related to what they learned in the course.
 The general consensus is that Flatiron works best for self-starters who are motivated and willing to put in the work.
 On their website, they list a wide variety of impressive companies where their students now work.

-On the other side, Flatiron was involved in a $375,000 settlement in 2017 based on misleading employment and salary numbers they had released.
+On the other hand, Flatiron was involved in a $375,000 settlement in 2017 based on misleading employment and salary numbers they had released.
 In addition, students have reported that they felt the lessons were half-baked and the instructors were not very strong.
+Though, it does seem like there is some flexibility if you do not work well with your instructor.

 Alternatives to Flatiron School